connectrpc/connectrpc.com/docs/kotlin/errors.md

 ## Cancelation

-Generated methods have the `suspend` keyword on the method signature which will cancel the underlying request when the Kotlin Coroutine context is canceled.
+Generated methods have the `suspend` keyword on the method signature which will cancel the underlying request when the Kotlin coroutine context is canceled.

 With the callback unary signature, the result is a canceling handler to give control to the user to manually cancel a request: